 How the public sector increasingly makes partnerships and contracts with voluntary organizations in order to solve welfare tasks.
 How this challenges voluntary organizations in relation to management and their volunteer status.

-Political management technologies and forms of practice
+Governance technologies and forms of practices